 My first “real” HR position was with a staffing company.
 I started out as a Service Representative and loved the generalist approach to the job.
 It provided a wonderful opportunity to experience the many tactical components of HR.
 I was fortunate enough to be promoted to Branch Manager.
 This role provided so many enriched learning opportunities and opened many doors for me.
 Honestly, the biggest milestone for me was not a defining moment of a process or project but more of personal accomplishment.
 At the age of 30, I had the opportunity to travel to Milwaukee for my job.
 I had never flown, nor had I ever traveled alone.
 After making this trip and overcoming that fear, I knew I could accomplish many things!

 2. As an HR leader, what keeps you up at night, rounding out 2018 and looking forward to the next year?

 Finding and keeping exceptional talent!
-I think a lot about how companies are providing opportunity that allows their people to experience engaging and fulfilling work.
+I think a lot about how companies are providing opportunities that allow their people to experience engaging and fulfilling work.
 Also, how are companies supporting their talent to grow and become more valuable.
 It’s essential to keep good talent especially in the current tight labor market.

 3. What are some elements of focus for your HR strategy in the coming 12 months?

 Ensuring we have the right people in the right roles at the right time.
 In addition, providing the appropriate tools and resources to our leaders that allow them to more effectively lead their teams.

 4. What advice would you give someone going into an HR leadership position for the first time?